disarm-platform/docs/api-docs/dhis2-integration-example.md

 This is fully-documented here [https://github.com/disarm-platform/dhis2-integration](https://github.com/disarm-platform/dhis2-integration), including example code and scripts.
 You can also watch [the overview video](https://youtu.be/osnsxEW3F2k).

 ![](../.gitbook/assets/screenshot-2020-05-04-at-16.44.41.png)
+Screenshot of DHIS2 showing raw (dummy) cluster level data (left) and predicted prevalence at all clusters (right) generated using the DiSARM API.

 ### How does it work?